rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 occurs on the second Tuesday of each month in North America, is the day on which Microsoft regularly releases security patches.
 Each customer must decide how best to implement a patching strategy that will keep their server up to date.
+Remember to reboot your server to complete pending windows updates because most updates require a reboot.
 By default, Rackspace Cloud Servers are set up to check for updates between 2 a.m. and 4 a.m. every day.

 ### Server backups